-Can high protein resistance training fight obesity?
-Scientists using an 8-week controlled trial followed by a 24-week observational follow-up to determine just that.
-The study, entitled the PROMOTE study (High-protein and resistance-training combination in overweight and obesity) for short-term weight loss and long-term weight maintenance for Chinese people, started in June 2019 and ends October 2020.
+Are you curious about how to use high protein resistance training to fight obesity?
+Scientists used an 8-week controlled trial and a 24-week observational follow-up to determine that.
+The study, entitled the PROMOTE study (High-protein and resistance-training combination in overweight and obesity) for short-term weight loss and long-term weight maintenance for Chinese people, started in June 2019 and ended in October 2020.

-Obesity links to virtually all metabolism-related diseases and is associated with more than 200 different health problems.
-As an example, obesity causes over 80% of the cases of diabetes, and obesity also contributes to diabetes-related deaths.
-Excess weight and obesity appear to increased tumor risk, and obesity significantly increases the risk of death.
+For example, obesity causes over 80% of the cases of diabetes, and obesity also contributes to diabetes-related deaths.
+In addition, excess weight and obesity appear to increase tumor risk, and obesity significantly increases the risk of death.